 Maintaining and expanding SJSU’s revenue base is important to maintaining the quality of education the university offers.
 On the other hand, as a public university, San José State must approach developing new revenue streams in a way that is compliant with the public policies that govern the CSU and non-profit businesses.
 This document is intended to assist SJSU departments in evaluating potential new revenue streams under applicable laws and policies, and provide guidance in how to properly initiate new revenue streams.
 Its scope is limited to fees charged to willing participants (sometimes called “fee for service”).

-Important Note:All money in support of ANY official University activity must be deposited in one of the Auxiliaries or the University.
+Important Note:All money in support of ANY official University activity must be deposited in one of the Auxiliaries or the University accounts.
 All campus funds must be deposited through the Bursars Office into our campus approved bank account and reported as part of our financial records.
-(Refer to Integrated CSU Administration Manual Centralized Management of Cash and Investments) Should you know of any situation that may involve an authorized off campus bank please call Josee Larochelle, AVP Finance, as soon as possible.
-Her phone number is 408-924-1550 or extension 41500 from campus.
+(Refer to Integrated CSU Administration Manual Centralized Management of Cash and Investments) Should you know of any situation that may involve an authorized off campus bank please call Josee Larochelle, AVP Finance, as soon as possible at 408-924-1550 or extension 41500 from campus.

 Categories of Revenues and Related Guidance